No legal guarantee of bathroom breaks for bus drivers | CBC News

 On Wednesday, OC Transpo boss John Manconi acknowledged drivers are exhausted, and said many are refusing to take overtime shifts.

-"We're hearing about more recovery time, more frequency of service ... it's not a bottomless pit.
-I'd love to solve everybody's issue.
-But it's fares, taxes or services," Manconi said.
+"We're hearing about more recovery time, more frequency of service ... it's not a bottomless pit," he said.

+"I'd love to solve everybody's issue.
+But it's fares, taxes or services."

+Champ said drivers could file a grievance with their union every time they don't get proper breaks.
+Bus drivers in Hamilton who were poised to strike until a tentative agreement was reached Wednesday night cited missed breaks as a major reason for their discontent.

 Comments